 Alleviating pressure and pain of a mallet toe or a hammertoe might involve a change in footwear and possibly shoe inserts.
 However a more severe case of hammertoe may warrant hammertoe surgery.

 A hammertoe is most often caused by wearing ill-fitting shoes that can deform the structure of the toe.
 The muscles inside the toes can actually shorten when bent for extended periods of time.
 This condition can be found in conjunction with calluses, bunions, or other foot related problems.
 It can also be the result of nerve, joint, or muscle damage caused by conditions such as rheumatoid arthritis, osteoarthritis, stroke, or diabetes.

 Several factors can increase your risk of developing a hammertoe.

 - Some people can be structurally prone to the development of hammertoes

 - Smaller and weaker muscles within the foot may also contribute

 - Some structural deformity can actually be due to genetic predisposition

 - Some type of previous trauma like a broken or severely stubbed toe

 We Can Help

-Blood tests might be required to rule out rheumatoid arthritis, underlying infection, diabetes, and other conditions.
-Dr. Mechanik may recommend X-rays to determine bone structure and toe positioning and to detect joint lining inflammation, bone inflammation, and arthritis.
+Blood tests may be required to rule out rheumatoid arthritis, underlying infection, diabetes, and other conditions.
+Dr. Mechanik may recommend x-rays to determine bone structure and toe positioning and to detect joint lining inflammation, bone inflammation, and arthritis.